 I will start saving when I have more money.
 Stock markets, mutual funds, these are not for people like me.
 Are these things you have told yourself?
 Saving is a habit irrespective of the amount.
 If you want your money to grow, you must have the money to invest it.
 As pro investors say, keep your savings aside from your income and use the rest for your needs.
 Track your expenses and plan your bigger expenditures.
 While it is important to think ahead for life goals, the way to get there is certainly in small steps by paying attention to the smaller details.

 Grow your guru community

 Having some knowledge does not mean you stop looking at other options.
 Rather, use your discretion and learn from the many resources.
 Thanks to technology these resources are abundant and easy to access.
-In addition to your friends and family that you seek for investment advice, there’s a lot of information available online.
+In addition to your friends and family that you seek investment advice, there’s a lot of information available online.
 You can understand the views of expert investors from anywhere in the world.
-You can also join the facebook community by Basis Life on my terms , a candid and safe space exclusively for women, where you can be comfortable discussing all things money and more.
+You can also join the community on Basis, a candid and safe space exclusively for women, where you can be comfortable discussing all things money and more.

 “If you find Buddha kill him”

 A saying that has left an impact on my views on learning.
 These words tell us that while it is important to seek Buddha or wisdom, it is equally important to imbibe the essence of a guru’s teaching into yourself.
 True learning is when a student is dependent on the guru no more.
 When embarking on anything new, we are filled with self-doubt.
 Investing is no different, stay informed well enough so you can trust the decisions you make.
 So start learning, be thankful to all who have shone a light on your path and don’t forget to be your own guru!